 By 2012, Ryan had joined the KTM family, bringing the team its first ever win in the AMA Motocross series.
 He finished his Supercross season in third place, despite a collarbone break that required surgery.
 At the 2013 AMA SX season finale in Las Vegas, Ryan finished second place, bringing his overall season points to 337 and a third place overall finish.

-For 2014, Dungey's kept his momentum.
-Having taken overall second places at both the Lucas Oil Pro Motocross Championship 450 and the 2014 AMA Monster Energy Supercross Series, not to mention 1st place at Red Bull Unadilla National.
+In 2014, Dungey's kept his momentum, taking overall second places at both the Lucas Oil Pro Motocross Championship 450 and the 2014 AMA Monster Energy Supercross Series, not to mention first place at Red Bull Unadilla National.
 With yet another stellar start in 2015, Ryan has demonstrated that commitment, hard work and sacrifice really do pay off with another AMA Supercross Championship now under his belt.Read more